July 1, 2014

 How Arup Engineered The Living’s Mushroom Tower

-The engineering firm explains what it took to build this year's MoMA PS1 YAP pavilion from mushroom bricks.
+The firm explains what it took to build this year’s MoMA PS1 YAP pavilion.

 Soft, spongy, and delicious on pizza, mushrooms have approximately as much to do with structural engineering as alligators or lawnmowers.
 Or so we thought, until architect David Benjamin of New York firm The Living walked into our offices with a brick grown from fungi.

 This brick was the key to his concept for an entry to MoMA PS1’s Young Architects Program competition.
 Every year, the museum commissions a designer to build a centerpiece for its popular outdoor Warm Up concert series.